KeepKindling/supermic-survey/README.md

 8. This bug occured immediatelt after solving issue no. 7.
 I would be given an error message during testing stating "Must be a whole number" which was because I converted age into a float.
 - The solution was simple.
 I changed it to  elif age == float(age).
 Solved without any other issues.

+9. Towards the end of the development, I changed some of my code so that name, age and gender did not need to have global attributes but instead have the methods return the value of the variables.
+Whilst trying to do this with genre, multiple lines of code displayed the error message "genre not defined".
+- As I was running low on time to figure out the solution to this, I reverted to my original code only for the get_genre method.

 # Issues unsolved